AlainGourves/NtpClient/README.md

 ```

 ## Performance
-Don't expect atomic-clock-like precission.
+Don't expect atomic-clock-like precision.
 This library does not take network delay into account neither uses all NTP mechanisms available to improve accuracy.
 It is in the range of 1 to 2 seconds.
 Enough for most projects.

 Next major update will add network delay compensation.
-Due to limited Time Library precission of 1 second, it probably will not affect overall accuracy.
+Due to limited Time Library precision of 1 second, it probably will not affect overall accuracy.

 ## Dependencies
 This library makes use of [Time](https://github.com/PaulStoffregen/Time.git) library.
-You need to add it to use NTPClientLib
+You need to add it to use NTPClientLib.
 _________________________________________________________

 [ntpClient.ino](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WiFi/examples/NTPClient) is an example of how this library works.
 It shows current time and uptime every 5 seconds as soon it gets synchronized.